yihan1998/yihan1998.github.io/_posts/2024-03-09-linux-syscall-201.md

 | Syscall table  |  An array of system calls where the location of syscall functions are stored  |
 | Syscall number | The offset used to look up the corresponding syscall in the system call table |

-# Before the Kernel Even Exists
+# The Journey before the Kernel even exists

 ## Define a System Call Function